microbuilder/armreveng/disassembly.md

 disassembled code -- 0xC14 instead of 0xC15 since ARM Cortex-M devices use 16-bit THUMB instructions -- and start to trace code execution in assembly from there.

+> The ASM output in the vector table here (`lsls`, `adds`, etc.) can be ignored, since this section isn't actually code, but a set of vectors that must be at the start of every valid image.

+> NOTE: We can also go straight from a stripped .bin file to the decompiled output via: `arm-none-eabi-objdump -D -b binary -marm -Mforce-thumb firmware.bin`, although in that case the contents of the `.text` section will appear under `.data`.
+The `bin2elf.sh` script renames the section for you.

+Continue on to [elfdumps](elfdumps.md) for details on analysing the `.text` section in more detail.